quicoto/reviews/content/blog/tv-shows/gekkan-shoujo-nozaki-kun/1x1/index.md

 Alright, I'm interested.
 Interesting that the dude is a manga artist writing a love novel while acknowledging he lacks the experience.

-A new character makes apperance in the last second, let's see how this evolves.
+A new character makes appearance in the last second, let's see how this evolves.